Sonic Lost World: Characters

 The game stars Sonic the Hedgehog, who must defeat the main antagonist Doctor Eggman and stop the Deadly Six.
 Aiding him in his quest is his best friend Tails, a fox who has the ability to fly.
 Knuckles the Echidna, Sonic's strong friend, and Amy Rose, his self-proclaimed girlfriend, also make relatively minor appearances.

-The main antagonist of the series, Doctor Eggman, is a mad scientist who seemingly turns over a new leaf to help Sonic stop the Deadly Six.
+The main antagonist of the series, Doctor Eggman, a mad scientist who is now forced to assist Sonic in stopping the Deadly Six.
 Eggman's henchmen Orbot and Cubot make a return appearance.
 Also serving as the main antagonists and boss characters are the Deadly Six, a group of the world's indigenous Zeti race consisting of the hyperactive Zazz; the obese and dim-witted Zomom; Master Zik, the elderly founder of the tribe and Zavok's teacher; the flirtatious and self-absorbed Zeena; the diminutive and pessimistic Zor; and Zavok, the tribe's leader.
 The tribe plans to steal the life energy from Sonic's world to increase their own power.